Zettelkasten-Method/zettelkasten.de/content/posts/2017/1/trello-zettelkasten-implementation.md

 * I like that Trello is a web application.
 I can access it from anywhere.
 I do not have to worry about backing up my data, and all my notes stay in sync no matter the device.
 Also, since Trello is on the web, I can link in and out of my note archives from locations around the web.

 * I like that I can use email to add new cards.
 I have used (abused?) this feature to archive information into Trello from various places around the web.
+This (and IFTTT integration) might be one of the killer features of Trello since it allows for ubiquitous capture of your thoughts.

 * The workflow of navigating, selecting, opening and editing is well designed.
 I find the keyboard shortcuts mostly intuitive, and only find myself using the mouse or touchpad once in a while.
 It is easy to get into a flow with Trello.